 The time is taken for each of the trials, if completed successfully.
 The minimum time is used for scoring each part of the challenge.
 The team with the minimal time receives 10 points.
 The second fastest team receives 7 points.
 The third fastest team receives 5 points.
 All other teams who successfully managed this part of the challenge receive 3 points.
+Intermediate scoring applies as detailed in the following sections.
+The intermediate scoring rules in the technical challenge do only apply to the best three teams if there are no three teams which can pass the respective challenge completely.

-19.1 Part A: Walking Across Rough Terrain
+19.1 Part A: Obstacle Avoidance